10 Tips to Sell Your Long Island Home for the Highest Price

 - Make essential repairs.

-Strict appraisals for government-backed mortgages often come back with repair issues.
 A pre-listing inspection is a smart idea to get ahead of essential repairs, preempt negotiation points for buyers, avoid a surprise price reduction, and keep buyers from walking away from the deal, raising a red flag to future buyers.

 - Make prudent upgrades.